fflayol/myownmadeoperatingsystem/README.md

     *BP/EBP/RBP: Stack base pointer for holding the address of the current stack frame.
     *IP/EIP/RIP: Instruction pointer.
 Holds the program counter, the current instruction address.
     *R8-R16 64 bits registers for any usage

+## Memory
+The Pentium has different memory mode.
+The first mode (which is the historicaly the first) is called 'real mode' Real mode is characterized by a 20-bit segmented memory address space (giving exactly 1 MiB of addressable memory) and unlimited direct software access to all addressable memory, I/O addresses and peripheral hardware.
+Real mode provides no support for memory protection, multitasking, or code privilege levels.
+All x86 CPUs start in real mode when reset or starting.
+In this mode the memory is divided in segments of 65535 bytes (64 Ko or 0000 to FFFF).
+To simplify we can say that the segment is a piece of memory and the offset is the box inside it.
+The segments have also a big limitation they are multiple of 16.
+To find the linear adress the calculus is the following: PhysicalAddress = Segment * 16 + Offset

 ### Segment registers: